atz3n/frontend-boilerplate/README.md

-# frontend-bootstrap
+# frontend-template

-Bootstrap repo for SPA development.
+Template repo for SPA development.

 This repository contains a basic SPA to get easily and quick started.
 It uses [Next.js](https://nextjs.org) with [TypeScript](https://www.typescriptlang.org) and [react-bootstrap](https://react-bootstrap.github.io).
 An deployment workflow for [GitHub Pages](https://pages.github.com) is also included.